azagniotov/stubby4j/README.md

 ### Adding stubby4j to your project
-The following are the stubby4j artifacts that are hosted on [Maven Central](http://search.maven.org):
+The following are the stubby4j artifacts that are hosted on [Maven Central][maven-link]:

 * `stubby4j-x.x.x.jar` - an `uber` JAR containing all the 3rd-party deps
 * `stubby4j-x.x.x-no-dependencies.jar` - a `skinny` JAR containing no 3rd-party dependencies at all